NHSDigital/vaccinations-app/infrastructure/README.md

 Our infrastructure sits in the Europe(London) region coded 'eu-west-2' in AWS.

+## Post deployment steps

+### Setting up environment secrets

+### Setting up monitoring configuration

+The following steps will put Cloudfront access logs to CloudWatch.
+Since Cloudfront is a global service, it only allows putting logs in us-east-1 region.

+- Go to AWS service "Cloudfront"
+- Select the distribution that serves VitA website (vaccinations.nhs.uk)
+- Select "Logging" tab
+- Click "Create a log delivery" button
+- Select the destination S3 bucket for storing the cloudfront-access-logs.
+- In additional settings
+  - make sure all fields are selected
+  - use partitioning ```{yyyy}/{MM}/{dd}/{HH}```
+  - use output format as JSON

 ## One time setup (once for the team)

 ### Tags